prossel/Unity-UDP-RS485-Relays/README.md

-# Demo RS485 Relays
+# Unity UDP RS485 Relays

-Unity demo project to show how to control relays through an UDP gateway to RS485 relay box.
+Control relays with Unity through an UDP gateway and a RS485 relay box.

 The [Murmuration-UDPSerial-gateway](https://github.com/prossel/Murmuration-UDPSerial-gateway) must be running on the local netword (or on the same machine),